Coconut Lime Chiffon Cake

 - Invert pan and let cake cool for about 90 minutes.
 Once the cake has cooled, run a thin knife around the edge to loosen and invert onto a serving platter (I have a thin wire cake tester that I use for this).

-- To make the glaze, whisk all of the ingredients together in a small mixing bowl.
+- Whisk all of the ingredients together in a small mixing bowl.
 Poke the top of the cake several times with a toothpick or cake tester, then drizzle the glaze over cooled cake.
 Allow the glaze to set, about 10-15 minutes.
 Garnish before serving, if desired.

 **Regular milk can be subbed for the coconut milk.